objectionary/eo-lsp-server/README.md

       scope: keyword.operator.eo
 ```

+Should work.
+If it doesn't, [file an issue], we'll help.

 ## How to Contribute

-Clone the repository.
+Inside `src/` you can find all the Typescript source code, along with tests
+in `src/test/` and code parser files in `src/parser/` once they are generated.

+The code parser is generated with ANTLR4 using a version of the EO grammar
+file located in [this ANTLR g4 file][g4].
+The specific commit to take the file from is specified in `package.json` under `.config.grammar.commit.`

-Install node modules with:
+Fist, install Node modules with:

 ```bash
 npm install
 ```

-Download grammar file and generate ANTLR4 parser automatically with:
+Then, download grammar file and generate [ANTLR4] parser automatically with:

 ```bash
 npm run fetch-and-build-grammar